Electron Affinity Trend In Periodic Table

 Here, X represents an atom, e- represents an electron, and X- represents the negative ion (anion) formed after gaining the electron.

-Generally, if energy is released during the process (i.e., the value is negative), the electron affinity is considered favorable.
+Generally, if energy is released during the process (i.So e.
+Which means , the value is negative), the electron affinity is considered favorable.
 A negative value indicates that the atom has a strong affinity for the electron, meaning it readily accepts the electron and forms a stable anion.
-Conversely, if energy is required to add an electron (i.e., the value is positive), the electron affinity is unfavorable, suggesting that the atom does not readily accept the electron.
+Because of that, e.
+In real terms, conversely, if energy is required to add an electron (i. , the value is positive), the electron affinity is unfavorable, suggesting that the atom does not readily accept the electron.

 Comprehensive Overview